 Interest rate may not last forever

-Often when you find a great interest rate on a kids’ savings account, it will come with a condition that this will eventually revert to a more standard rate
+Often when you find a great interest rate on a kids' savings account, it will come with a condition that this will eventually revert to a more standard rate.

-Top tips for what you can teach your child about saving with an account
+What you can teach your child about saving with an account

 How to be responsible and budget